DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 "I ask you, break the cycle of hatred in this world...!"

 And then his body disappeared.
-These were the last words of the foreign god's hero.
+These were the last words of the sidhe's hero.

 An hour later, Heaven Lord Alfreyja's fortress Angel Palace fell down and then disappeared.